mcds-cmu/11637/_includes/syllabus/learning_outcomes.md

 1. Describe the phases of the data science project lifecycle and articulate the interaction between them to inform the development of analytic solutions.

-2. Formulate analytic objectives to produce actionable business/scientific insights from data and then formulate functional and non-functional requirements for an envisioned data-driven solution to a business/research problem.

 3. Examine and describe the formal characteristics of the data collection process.
 Apply the fundamental concepts in the data collection process to a dataset for analysis by machine learning methods.

 4. Compare and contrast different techniques of representing the domain as feature vectors; explore how different featurization of a dataset influence trained model performance and task utility.